Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies

 \subsection{Phase-space particle distribution across shocks}

-In this section, we present the phase-space distribution of particles (electrons in Figure~\ref{Fig:phase_lecs} and ions in Figure~\ref{Fig:phase_ions}) across various shocks at $t \omega_i = 9400$.
-In both figures, we plot the 2D phase-space distribution for parallel momentum, i.e., $f(u_x, x)$, in the left column, where $u_j = v_j \gamma$ is the $j$ component of the particle 4-velocity, while the perpendicular momentum distribution, $f(u_y, x)$, are shown in the right column.
+In this section, we present the phase-space distribution of particles (electrons in Figure~\ref{Fig:phase_lecs} and ions in Figure~\ref{Fig:phase_ions}) in various simulations at $t \omega_i = 9400$.
+In both figures, we plot the 2D phase-space distribution for parallel momentum, i.e., $f(u_x, x)$, in the left column, where $u_j = v_j \gamma$ is the $j$ component of the particle 4-velocity, while the perpendicular momentum distribution, $f(u_y, x)$, is shown in the right column.

-In all simulations, the upstream kinetic energy of electrons is fully thermalized in the downstream region.
+In all simulations, the upstream kinetic energy of electrons is fully thermalized in the downstream region (see Figure~\ref{Fig:phase_lecs}).
+This thermalization results from the well-known two-stream instabilities of the initially counter-streaming electron-ion beams \citep{Stix1992}.
+These instabilities destabilize the parallel (i.e., along $B_0$) electrostatic wave modes both at electron and ion skin-depth scales\footnote{\add{When focusing on parallel modes, the linear dispersion relation splits into two parts: one related to electrostatic instabilities (independent of the large-scale magnetic field $B_0$), and another containing only electromagnetic wave modes.
+See Appendix B of \citep{sharp2} for details}}.
+In all simulations, these electric perturbations fully thermalize electrons in the beam interaction region on a very short time scale, $t\omega_i <10$.
+However, this is insufficient to completely thermalize ions (regardless of the $\sigma$ value) as we show below.

+Notably, the separation of the electron-to-proton scale by using herein the realistic $m_r$ allowed to temporally separate the downstream thermalization of the two species (seen also for protons at $\sigma<1$).
+In addition, since the upstream ram pressure is proton-dominated, in such an early stage the dissipation into heating is insufficient to form a stationary shock transition.

 Parallel and quasi-parallel shocks that satisfy $1 < \Ma \lesssim \sqrt{m_r/R}/2$ can efficiently accelerate electrons~\citep{Shalaby+2022ApJ}.
 This is due to the destabilization of intermediate-scale unstable modes in these shocks~\citep{sharp2,Shalaby2023}.
 Indeed, for such shocks (top two rows in Figure~\ref{Fig:phase_lecs}), electrons are clearly accelerated and escape toward the upstream region of the shock.
-For the simulations with $\sigd = 4$ and $10$, electron acceleration is absent and full electron thermalization in the downstream region has already occurred at the time $t \omega_i = 9400$.
+For the simulations with $\sigd = 4$ and $10$, electron acceleration is absent as expected.